-- The abuser’s spouse or ex-spouse;
+- the abuser’s spouse or ex-spouse;

-- Someone with whom the abuser has/had a dating relationship;
+- someone with whom the abuser has/had a dating relationship;

-- Someone with whom the abuser has a child in common;
+- someone with whom the abuser has a child in common;

-- The minor child of any of the people described above; or
+- the minor child of any of the people described above; or

-- The abuser’s minor child or any other person who has been appointed the custodian or legal guardian for the abuser’s minor child.1
+- the abuser’s minor child or any other person who has been appointed the custodian or legal guardian for the abuser’s minor child.1

 If you fall into any of the above categories, you may be eligible to file for an order for protection against the abuser.
-It doesn’t matter if the abuser is an adult (over 18) or a minor (under 18).
+It doesn’t matter if the abuser is an adult or a minor (under 18).

-A parent or guardian can file for an order of protection for a child (under 18), an elderly person or anyone who is unable to file for themselves because of disability or hospitalization.
+A parent or guardian can file for an order of protection for a child (under 18), an elderly person, or anyone who is unable to file for themselves because of disability or hospitalization.

-1 N.R.S. § 33.018(1)
+1 N.R.S. § 33.050(2)(c)